Find the info you need

 Explanation: If your cat is generally stressed, she may be communicating that through the change in her litter box behavior.
 Maybe you’ve moved, or you have a new baby, or a new cat.
 Changing their environment or routine can stress cats, and sometimes that stress can even lead to a medical issue like a UTI.
 Reducing that stress as much as possible may solve the issue.

-Solution: Keep the litter box cleaner.
-Try scooping the box more times per day and be sure to completely clean the boxes every week.
+Solution: Keep the litter box clean.
+Scoop the box at least twice a day and be sure to completely clean, disinfect, and replace all the litter in the boxes every week.

 Explanation: Cats don’t want to step in a dirty litter box.
 Some are more sensitive to an unclean environment than others.